Get all the templates, right in your inbox!

 Again, this letter can be modified to suit your organization’s mission and needs.

-Peer-to-Peer Fundraising Donation Request Template
+Peer-to-Peer Fundraising Letter

 As you prepare to send your letters, use a matching gift database to determine which of your donors qualify for a matching gift.
 Then, create a donor segment list in your CRM of these special supporters.

-School Fundraising Letter Template
+School Fundraising Letter

 To make your school’s fundraising efforts more effective, create templates for different kinds of donation letters based on the type of supporter you’re addressing.
 Perhaps you’re soliciting a gift from a parent of a current student; address them accordingly!
 Alternatively, you might want to draft a template of a solicitation addressed to an alumnus.

-Church Fundraising Letter Template
+Church Fundraising Letter

 In your church fundraising letters, be sure to put your congregation’s mission first and foremost.
-You’ll want to immediately address your congregant’s sense of commitment to your church and make the most out of your existing relationship with this individual.
+You’ll want to immediately address your congregant’s sense of commitment to your church and make the most out of the existing relationship with this individual.

 Your reader may already make collection plate gifts each Sunday, so you’ll need to make the case for them to make a more targeted gift outside of these offerings.
 Be sure to tell them exactly how much you need to raise and how that funding will be put to work.